-WORDS Amelia Brown IMAGES Dook
+WORDS Amelia Brown PHOTOS Dook

 “Back to the start” was the conceptual phrase used by award-winning architectural studio W design to approach the renovation of this mid-’70s home designed by architect and author Allan Konya.